ameijin/quicketl/docs/getting-started/quickstart.md

 # Quick Start

-Get up and running with ETLX in 5 minutes.
+Get up and running with QuickETL in 5 minutes.

 ## Create a New Project

-Use the `etlx init` command to create a new project with sample data:
+Use the `quicketl init` command to create a new project with sample data:

 ```bash
 quicketl init my_project